Have you been considering the pros and cons of Obamacare insurance, but aren’t sure where to start?

 1. Not All States have Expanded Medicaid

 Unfortunately, not every state expanded Medicaid coverage.
-While some states offer coverage for individuals that make $16,753 a year and families of three that make $28,676, several states opted out of the expanded coverage.
+While some states offer coverage for individuals that made \$16,753 a year in 2019 and families of three that made \$28,676 in 2019, several states opted out of the expanded coverage.
+Due to Covid-19, we recommend contacting your insurance provider for this year’s Medicaid or CHIP enrollment details because they have changed frequently with each state.

 There are 34 states, plus Washington D.C., with expanded Medicaid coverage, and three other states recently voted on whether to expand or not.